 Please contact Connie Manes at 937-327-7800 or firstname.lastname@example.org immediately (no later than Friday, March 27) to begin the process of reserving a space for your preferred roommate.
 Please follow the appropriate procedures based on the status of your preferred roommate:

 Incoming new or transfer student: As long as the incoming student has sent in his/her enrollment deposit, the student should contact Connie Manes by Friday, March 27 so that he/she can be made active in the lottery system.
 As soon as that happens, you may proceed through the site, adding that person to your group.
 He/she must also enter your name in their online housing survey before June 1 as their roommate choice.
-If for any reason your friend does not commit to the space, another student will be assigned with you during the lottery process or through summer or fall consolidation.
+If for any reason your friend does not commit to the space, another student will be assigned with you during summer or fall consolidation.

 Readmit student: As long as the student has been officially readmitted by the office of Admission, the student must contact Connie Manes by Friday, March 27 so that he/she can be made active in the lottery system.
 As soon as that happens, you may proceed through the site, adding that person to your group.
-If for any reason your friend does not commit to living with you in a residence hall, another student will be assigned with you during the lottery process or through summer or fall consolidation.
+If for any reason your friend does not commit to living with you in a residence hall, another student will be assigned with you during summer or fall consolidation.

 What If My Roommate Withdraws After Lottery Or Over The Summer?